Allied intervention in the Russian Civil War: Assessment by historians

 In 1957, former Communist Party USA member, Frederick L. Schuman, wrote that the consequences of the expedition "were to poison East-West relations forever after, to contribute significantly to the origins of World War II and the later 'Cold War,' and to fix patterns of suspicion and hatred on both sides which even today threaten worse catastrophes in time to come."
+William Appleman Williams argued that the allied intervention made the Japanese attack on Pearl Harbor possible "because the risks [for Japan] had been significantly decreased by the lack of a meaningful relationship between America and the Soviet Union."
 For Soviet leaders, the operation was proof that Western powers were keen to destroy the Soviet government if they had the opportunity to do so.
 Modern historian Robert Maddox summarised, "The immediate effect of the intervention was to prolong a bloody civil war, thereby costing thousands of additional lives and wreaking enormous destruction on an already battered society."

+Sheldon M. Stern rejects the view that the Cold War can be back-dated to the allied intervention, and argued that the American famine relief effort of 1921–1923 outweighed the participation of US in the allied coalition's intervention.
+Williams argued that "The famine relief programme, and the modest trade revival of the 1920s, no doubt helped the Russians; but they needed the help so desperately because of the way intervention had deepened their troubles, and those actions did not in any sense compensate for the earlier costs."

 Historian John M. Thompson argued that while the intervention failed to stop the Bolshevik revolution in Russia, it prevented its spread to central Europe.
 He wrote:

 However, it did succeed in so thoroughly engaging the forces of revolutionary expansionism that the countries of war-torn eastern and central Europe, potentially most susceptible to the Bolshevik contagion, were able to recover enough social and economic balance to withstand Bolshevism.
 The interventionist attempt left an ugly legacy of fear and suspicion to future relations between Russia and the other great powers, and it strengthened the hand of those among the Bolshevik leadership who were striving to impose monolithic unity and unquestioning obedience on the Russian people.

-Legacy

-According to Sheldon M. Stern, Stalinist propaganda later portrayed the Allied intervention as a U.S. military invasion of Russia while denying or minimizing the American famine relief effort that saved millions of Russian lives during 1921–1923.

-Winston Churchill, who had been the most prominent supporter of a campaign to remove the Bolsheviks from power, long lamented the Allies' failure to crush the Soviet state in its infancy.
-This was especially the case during the breakdown of western-Soviet relations in the aftermath of World War II and the start of the Cold War.
-In 1949, Churchill stated to the British Parliament:

-I think the day will come when it will be recognized without doubt, not only on one side of the House, but throughout the civilized world, that the strangling of Bolshevism at its birth would have been an untold blessing to the human race.

-In a further speech at the National Press Club, Washington D.C., in June 1954, Churchill lamented:

-If I had been properly supported in 1919, I think we might have strangled Bolshevism in its cradle, but everybody turned up their hands and said, "How shocking!"